-Foundation Beyond Belief’s (FBB) Humanist Disaster Recovery is now raising funds to assist those most in need in the wake of hurricane damage from multiple hurricanes hitting the United States and the Caribbean in fall 2017.
+Foundation Beyond Belief’s (FBB) Humanist Disaster Recovery raised funds to assist those most in need in the wake of hurricane damage from multiple hurricanes hitting the United States and the Caribbean in fall 2017.

 One such storm, Hurricane Harvey, surpassed all rainfall predictions, and according to the University of Wisconsin - Madison CIMSS was a thousand year storm.
 South Texas has had three five-hundred-year flooding events in the last three years, including Harvey.

 Harvey dropped about 27 trillion gallons of rainwater over Texas and Louisiana over the course of just six days.
 In South Texas, Harvey dumped 51 inches of rain, a record for landfalling tropical systems in the lower 48 states.
 To put that number in perspective, typically Houston gets an average of 49.77 inches of rainfall in a whole year.

 According to CNN, about a million people have evacuated their homes, and approximately 72,000 people have been rescued.
 Rescue efforts are still underway, but the death toll as of Friday, 9/1, was 47 and is expected to rise.

 FEMA estimates that 450,000 people will apply for assistance.
 About 80% of Texans do not have flood insurance.
 There are currently 33,800 people living in temporary shelters.
 Approximately 200,000 people are still without power as of 9/1.